aidinforooghi/Phase-2-Project-FrontEnd/README.md

 # React Toys App
+A single-page application built with React, HTML, CSS, and JavaScript.
+This project incorporates client-side routing, utilizes the Mantine UI library for styling, and interacts with a RESTful API to manage movies.

 ## Description
 The React Toys App is a single-page application built using React.
 It allows users to view, add, edit, and delete toys.
 The app incorporates client-side routing and retrieves data from a RESTful API.
 Users can navigate between different routes to perform various actions on toys.